Identify and Remove Cosign Configurations from an AFS-based Virtual Host

 Issue

-The Cosign single sign-on service will be retired soon, so if your site is currently configured to use cosign for authentication, you will need to update your site configuration to use OpenID Connect (OIDC) instead.
+If your site is currently configured to use OpenID Connect (OIDC) via "mod_auth_openidc" at the web server for authentication, you will need to update your site's application configuration to use OIDC in the application instead.

 Resolution

-There are a number of things to look for in your site code/configuration which you will need to review and remove prior to updating to use OIDC if they are related to cosign.
+There are a number of things to look for in your site code/configuration which you will need to review and remove prior to updating to use OIDC .

 Look for these things, remove them if you find them:

 Locate all .htaccess files in your application directories.
-Look for all "cosign" directives and "mod_authnz_ldap" directives and remove those configurations.
+Look for all "mod_auth_openidc" related directives and "mod_authnz_ldap" directives and remove those configurations.
 For example:

 cd {{doc_root}}